How to Review Your App

 There are a few things that separate a good app…

-Before taking the plunge and developing your idea, review the most common challenges associated with building a successful app.
+Before taking the plunge and developing your idea, review the most common challenges associated with successful mobile app development.

 Too many entrepreneurs think that creating another version of Facebook, Snapchat, or Twitter with a minuscule twist will be the next best thing for the app market.